devopsguytm/nodejs-tekton/README.md

 # Summary

-In this tutorial , we created a Cloud-native CI/CD Tekton Pipeline for building and deploying a NodeJs application in an OpenShift 4.3 / Kubernetes 1.16+ cluster.
+Congratulations!
+You have successfully created a cloud-native CI/CD Tekton Pipeline for building and deploying a Node.js application in an OpenShift/Kubernetes cluster.
+If you’d like to continue using Tekton and Red Hat OpenShift, try another tutorial where you can learn how to [Build a Tekton Pipeline to deploy a mobile app back end to OpenShift 4]( https://developer.ibm.com/components/tekton/tutorials/tekton-pipeline-deploy-a-mobile-app-backend-openshift-4).